tinuwalther/Covid19CH/README.md

 - I had to learn Discord and it's API
 - I had to learn the API of FOPH
 - I had to learn some DBAs (MSSQL, MongoDB, MySQL)
-- I had to learn Pythonanywhere (Scripts, Schedluer, MySQL, Website)
+- I had to learn Pythonanywhere (Scripts, Schedluer, MySQL, Web app)

 ## My solution